oracle-livelabs/database/datapump-x-platform-migration/04-xtts-prepare-phase/xtts-prepare-phase.md

 ## Task 2: Initial Backup (SOURCE)
-While the source database remains active, you're now going to back it up for the first time:
+While the source database remains active, you're now going to back it up for the first time.
+The XTTS script offers two helpful environment variables we're going to set all the time we call it: </br>
+* XTTDEBUG will allow you to quickly enable tracing (valid trace leveles are 0...3)
+* TMPDIR is the directory where XTTS will store its temporary files

   ```